Skip to content

 What does genus mean in penguin biology?

 A genus is a taxonomic rank grouping closely related species that share a common ancestor.
-The 18 penguin species are distributed across six genera: Aptenodytes (emperor and king), Pygoscelis (Adelie, chinstrap, gentoo), Eudyptes (the crested penguins), Spheniscus (the banded penguins), Eudyptula (little blue), and Megadyptes (yellow-eyed).
+Living penguin species are distributed across six genera: Aptenodytes (emperor and king), Pygoscelis (Adelie, chinstrap, gentoo), Eudyptes (the crested penguins, including the rockhopper split), Spheniscus (the banded penguins), Eudyptula (little blue), and Megadyptes (yellow-eyed).
 The genus level is useful for understanding shared adaptations — for example, all Eudyptes species have crests and practise obligate brood reduction, while all Spheniscus species thrive in warmer waters near upwelling zones.